aqgktaw2/alajialakmal.gith/_posts/snippets/mailchimp-subscribe.md

 <h2 id="Calling your cloud function">Calling your cloud function</h2>

 Now once we have the cloud function in place, we can call it.
-For payload, we need to pass it an object with a key named "email" and the email you are looking to subscribe as value.
+For payload, we need to pass it an object with a key named "email" and the email you are looking to subscribe to as value.

 ```JavaScript
 // Subscribe to newsletter